apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/8-TsFile Usage.md

 </center>

-**One Line of Data**: In many industrial applications, a device normally contains more than one sensor and these sensors may have stringValues at a same timestamp, which is called one line of data.
+**One Line of Data**: In many industrial applications, a device normally contains more than one sensor and these sensors may have values at a same timestamp, which is called one line of data.

 Formally, one line of data consists of a `device_id`, a timestamp which indicates the milliseconds since January 1, 1970, 00:00:00, and several data pairs composed of `measurement_id` and corresponding `value`.
 All data pairs in one line belong to this `device_id` and have the same timestamp.
-If one of the `measurements` does not have a `value` in the `timestamp`, use a space instead(Actually, TsFile does not store null stringValues).
+If one of the `measurements` does not have a `value` in the `timestamp`, use a space instead(Actually, TsFile does not store null values).
 Its format is shown as follow:

 ```
 device_id, timestamp, <measurement_id, value>...